Despite scandals, Suga achieves his goals in first Diet session as PM

 The CDP only has an 8.4% approval rate, far below the LDP’s 44.7%, according to a Kyodo News poll from November.
 Aware of the potential risk of triggering a snap election, the opposition party will not submit a motion of no confidence against the Suga Cabinet.

-Makihara, the Tokyo University professor, said Suga will be able to highlight his administration’s appeal through debates over the budget, which will cover the cost of his signature policies such as facilitating digitalization.
-The prime minister, though, will have a harder time explaining his positions in deliberations over issues nonrelated to the budget.
+Makihara, the University of Tokyo professor, said Suga will be able to highlight his administration’s appeal through debates over the budget, which will cover the cost of his signature policies such as facilitating digitalization.
+The prime minister, though, will have a harder time explaining his positions in deliberations over issues unrelated to the budget.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.